-- d.
-Other Specify - 16.
-If Case Resolution Adverse Action, specify - 17.
-If Case Resolution Other, specify - 18.
-If Case not Referred to the State, provide brief justification - C) In Section 3: Summary Narrative of Fraud and Abuse Activities the Health Plan shall provide a summary of all fraud and abuse activities undertaken during the reporting period.
-The Health Plan shall provide the following information: - A List of any Program Integrity training provided to Health Plan staff during the reporting period, including Medicaid Fraud Control Unit (MFCU) trainings, webinars, or other trainings on FWA detection and investigation activities; - A list of specific activities the Health Plan has conducted to review providers' provision of services during the reporting period; - D) In Section 4: Verification of Services (VOS) the Health Plan shall provide a summary of their quarterly Verification of Services activities. - 1.
+- A List of any Program Integrity training provided to Health Plan staff during the reporting period, including Medicaid Fraud Control Unit (MFCU) trainings, webinars, or other trainings on FWA detection and investigation activities; - A list of specific activities the Health Plan has conducted to review providers' provision of services during the reporting period; - D) In Section 4: Verification of Services (VOS) the Health Plan shall provide a summary of their quarterly Verification of Services activities. - 1.
 The Health Plan shall use an embedded template to provide information on the Health Plan's Verification of Service (VOS) activities during the reporting period.
-The Health Plan shall provide the following information: - a.
-Reporting Period; - b.
-Category of Service; - Number of Members who Received Category of Service during the Reporting Period; - d.
-Number of VOS mailed to members during the Reporting Period;
+The Health Plan shall calculate the number of members who received services by the defined Categories of Service during the reporting period, and of those members, how many members were sent VOS.
+In addition, the Health Plan shall calculate the overall total of unduplicated members across all Categories of Service that received VOS. - The Health Plan shall attest whether the members who received VOS included a random selection of recipients by Category of Service; - 3.
+The Health Plan shall attest to whether the VOS were mailed to members within forty-five (45) days after the claim was submitted. - 4.
+For instances where VOS identified services that were not delivered, they will describe the steps taken to resolve the situation.

-- e.
-Number of VOS responses received; - f.
-Number of VOS responses that resulted in an SIU Case or Referral to the State; - g.
-The template shall calculate the Percent of Members who received VOS. - h.
-The Template shall calculate the Percent of VOS Responses that resulted in an SIU Case or Referral to the State. - The Health Plan shall attest whether the members who received VOS included a random selection of recipients by Category of Service; - j.
-The Health Plan shall attest to whether the VOS were mailed to members within forty-five (45) days after the claim was submitted. - k.
-For instances where VOS identified services that were not delivered, they will describe the steps taken to resolve the situation. - E) In Section 5: Electronic Visit Verification (EVV) the Health Plan shall provide a summary of their EVV activity for the reporting period. - The Health Plan shall use an embedded Excel file to provide information on the Health Plan's Electronic Visit Verification (EVV) activities during the reporting period: - a.
-Number of Personal Care Service (PCS) and Home Health Care Services (HHCS) Claims received during the reporting period; - Number of EVV records reviewed for the 6 EVV data points prior to payment of PCS and HHCS Claims during the reporting period;
+- E) In Section 5: Electronic Visit Verification (EVV) the Health Plan shall provide a summary of their EVV activity for the reporting period. - The Health Plan shall use an embedded Excel file to provide information on the Health Plan's Electronic Visit Verification (EVV) activities during the reporting period based on Sandata EVV visits. - F) In Section 6: Specific Information on Fraud and Abuse Referrals the Health Plan shall complete an embedded Excel file that provides a summary of each Suspected Fraud and Abuse Referral made to the State during the reporting period.
+The Health Plan shall refer to FAS\ALDF\4\DataFormat for a list of data elements reported in this section.